smessie/Article-ESWC2024-DFDP/content/literature.md

 One existing specification seeming useful for this problem is [XForms 2.0](cite:cites xforms).
 This language to define forms is a W3C specification.
-It is based on XML and also has a split architecture that separates presentation, content, and purpose, closely relating to the three parts: display, validation, and reasoning which are used to tackle the problem in this paper.
+It is based on XML and also has a split architecture that separates presentation, content, and purpose, closely relating to the three parts: display, shape, and reasoning which are used to tackle the problem in this paper.
 In XForms 2.0, a model defines what data is needed, then one can have XML data defined concerning the model to become submitted data.
 Values can be constrained by defining bindings.
 A bind element can be defined by referring to an XML element which is part of a model.
 By adding attributes to that bind element, the type can be specified and other constraints can be set.
 A submission XML element can be added to define the destination of the data.
 Next to that, the HTTP method can also be specified.